D-TACQ/AFHBA404/ACQPROC-README.md

         ]
     },
 ```
+### GLOBAL_INDICES
-### Then, a configuration structure with GLOBAL_INDICES, indices into the type-specific SHM vectors
+Then, a configuration structure with GLOBAL_INDICES, indices into the type-specific SHM vectors
 ```json
    "SYS": {
         "UUT": {